AstroMeYT/OpenDAF/README.md

 When started, just click the + button to add a package.
 The first prompt is the package name, and the second prompt is for the DEB file URL.
 Once all desired packages are listed, click Export.
-It will generate TXT files ib the DAF format to put in a repository.
+It will generate TXT files in the DAF format to put in a repository.
 DO NOT RENAME OR CHANGE THESE FILES WHEN UPLOADING TO THE REPOSITORY, as they will stop working when changed.